-5. Treatment procedures
+5. Treatment Procedures

 The method of administration (oral, parenteral, topical, slow-release etc.), formulation and extent of activity of a product will influence the protocol design.
 It is advisable to consider the weather and animal relationship with regard to effectiveness of topical formulations.
 Slow-release products should be tested over the entire proposed effective time unless additional information suggests this is unnecessary e.g. for systemic acting compounds blood levels demonstrate steady state at all points of the proposed therapeutic period.
-When the drug is to be administered in the water or via a premix, it should be done as much as possible following the labelling recommendations.
+When the drug is to be administered in the water or via a medicated feed, it should be done as much as possible following the labelling recommendations.
 Palatability studies may be required for medicated feed.
-Samples of medicated product consumed by each animal should be recorded to ensure that the treatment satisfies the label recommendations.
+Samples of medicated water or medicated feed should be collected to confirm drug concentration.
+The amount of medicated product consumed by each animal should be recorded to ensure that the treatment satisfies the label recommendations.
 For products used topically, the impact of weather (e.g. rainfall, UV light), and coat length should be included in the evaluation of the effectiveness of the product.

-6. Animal selection, allocation and handling
+6. Animal Selection, Allocation and Handling

 Test animals should be clinically healthy and representative of the age, sex, and class for which the claim of the test anthelmintic is to be made.
 In general, the animals should be 3 to 12 months of age and raised helminth free, if induced infections are used because there is no guarantee that pre-existing infections can be removed.
 For natural infections animals between 12 to 24 months are preferred (except for S. westeri) and to reduce individual variations in worm counts it can be useful to graze the equines for at least 5 months together on the same infected pasture.
+Randomization to treatment group should be performed using an adequate method that should be described in the protocol and final report.
+Blocking should only be employed if it is expected to reduce residual error in the study.
+If blocking is used, blocks should be included as a random effect in the statistical model.
+Nevertheless, blocking is not always the most appropriate method for reducing residual error.
+Alternative methods may therefore be considered e.g. a suitably selected covariate.

-Animals should be assigned randomly to each treatment.
-Blocking in replicates by weight, sex, age, and/or exposure to parasites may aid in reducing trial variance.
-Faecal egg/larval counts are also useful to allocate the experimental animals.
-Animal housing, feeding and care should follow strict requirements of welfare including vaccination according to local practices..
+Animal housing, feeding and care should follow strict requirements of welfare including vaccination according to local practices.
 This information should be provided in the final report.
 A minimum 7 day acclimatisation period is recommended.
 Housing and feed-water supply should be adequate according to the geographical location.
 Animals should be monitored daily to determine adverse reactions.

-B. Specific evaluation studies
+B. Specific Evaluation Studies